 Mary Finlayson, RSCJ (Vocation Director)

 Kimberly King, RSCJ, entered the Society of the Sacred Heart in 1998, having already received her Masters degree in Library and Information Studies and worked for the New York Public Library for several years.
-She spent over ten years in the Network of Sacred Hart Schools as a librarian, a campus minister, a religion teacher, and a literature teacher.
-Sr. King is also an avid blogger (www.consider-lilies.blogspot.com), a published poet, and a juggler.
+She spent over 10 years in the Network of Sacred Heart Schools as a librarian, a campus minister, a religion teacher, and a literature teacher.
+Kim is also an avid blogger, a published poet, and a juggler.
 Her love of language extends to Spanish and she has done both informal written translation work and also simultaneous interpretation at international meetings.
-Sr. King’s current ministry is as Director of Barat Spirituality Centre in Halifax, Nova Scotia, Canada.
+Sister King’s current ministry is as director of Barat Spirituality Centre in Halifax, Nova Scotia, Canada.

-Lynne Lieux, RSCJ has been a member of the Society of the Sacred Heart since 1980.
-Sr. Lieux frequently states that her life in the Society began on her 14th birthday when she became a boarding school student at the Academy of the Sacred Heart in Grand Coteau.
-After receiving her BS in Mathematics from Maryville University, she spent her first year in the Society at Villa Duchesne teaching math and physics.
-She received her MA in Physics from Washington University and her doctorate in Educational Administration from the University of New Orleans.
-Sr. Lieux has spent most of her adult life working in Sacred Heart schools as a teacher, dean of students, upper school head, and head of school.
-Sr. Lieux has served as a trustee of several Sacred Heart schools and of Maryville University.
+Lynne Lieux, RSCJ, has been a member of the Society of the Sacred Heart since 1980.
+Sister Lieux frequently states that her life in the Society began on her 14th birthday when she became a boarding school student at the Academy of the Sacred Heart in Grand Coteau, Louisiana.
+After receiving her bachelor's in Mathematics from Maryville University, in St. Louis, Missouri, she spent her first year in the Society at Villa Duchesne, also in St. Louis teaching math and physics.
+She received her masters in Physics from Washington University in St. Louis and her doctorate in Educational Administration from the University of New Orleans.
+Sister Lieux has spent most of her adult life working in Sacred Heart schools as a teacher, dean of students, upper school head, and head of school.
+She has served as a trustee of several Sacred Heart schools and of Maryville University.
 In addition to continuing her doctoral research on sustaining educational change, she is writing a book on Religious of the Sacred Heart who were pioneer women in STEM fields.
 She also enjoys outdoor activities, including golf, fly-fishing, and cycling.

-Annette Schmeling, RSCJ entered the Society of the Sacred Heart in 1983.
-She holds a doctorate in Education and Leadership from the University of San Francisco and two Communication degrees (B.A. and M.A.) from Marquette University.
-Sr. Schmeling is a Consultant, Trainer and Communications Professional who specializes in both Contemplative Dialogue and Social Media.
+Annette Schmeling, RSCJ, entered the Society of the Sacred Heart in 1983.
+She holds a doctorate in education and leadership from the University of San Francisco and bachelors and masters degrees in communication from Marquette University.
+Sister Schmeling is a consultant, trainer and communications professional who specializes in both contemplative dialogue and social media.
 She works with individuals, communities and organizations seeking to discover and learn new strategies of engagement and community development.
-Her career began, and extended through 30 years, as a Student Affairs professional in Catholic higher education.
+Her career began, and extended through 30 years, as a student affairs professional in Catholic higher education.